Explore our developing network of Computer Science Masterclasses throughout the UK.

 Topics for the Masterclasses will include some of the diverse applications and processes of computer science, including logic, networks, big data, security, robotics, optimisation, human computer interaction and computer animation.

-Our Causeway Associate in Computer Science Ben Dornan works with volunteers across the country to set up and run Computer Science Masterclass series for bright, talented and enthusiastic 13-14 year-old students from all schools in each area.
+Our Causeway Associate in Computer Science Ben Dornan works with volunteers across the country to set up and run Computer Science Masterclass series for bright, talented and enthusiastic 13-14 year-old students from schools all around each area.
 They will also support local experts from industry and academia to develop and deliver their own Computer Science Masterclass.